Outing: United States

 One of the first outings by an activist in the United States occurred in February 1989.
 Michael Petrelis, along with a few others, alleged that Mark Hatfield, a Republican Senator from Oregon, was gay.
-They did this because he supported legislation initiated by Jesse Helms.
+They did this because he supported homophobic legislation such as the Helms Amendment.
 At a fundraiser in a small town outside of Portland, the group stood up and outed him in front of the crowd.
 Petrelis later tried to make news by standing on the U.S. Capitol steps and reading the names of "twelve men and women in politics and music who ... are secretly gay."
 Though the press showed up, no major news organization published the story.
 Potential libel suits deterred publishers.

-OutWeek, which had begun publishing in 1989, was home to activist and outing pioneer Michelangelo Signorile, who stirred the waters when he outed the recently deceased Malcolm Forbes in March 1990.
+Michelangelo Signorile, an editor of OutWeek, outed the recently deceased Malcolm Forbes in March 1990.
 His column "Gossip Watch" became a hot spot for outing the rich and famous.
 Both praised and lambasted for his behavior, he garnered responses to his actions as wide-ranging as "one of the greater contemporary gay heroes," to "revolting, infantile, cheap name-calling."

-Other people who have been outed include Fannie Flagg, Pete Williams, Chaz Bono, and Richard Chamberlain.
+Other people who have been outed include Fannie Flagg, Pete Williams, Chaz Bono, Richard Chamberlain, and Sherman Hemsley.

 In 2004, gay rights activist Michael Rogers outed Edward Schrock, a Republican Congressman from Virginia.
 Rogers posted a story on his website alleging that Schrock used an interactive phone sex service to meet other men for sex.
 Schrock did not deny this, and announced on August 30, 2004, that he would not seek re-election.
 Rogers said that he outed Schrock to punish him for his hypocrisy in voting for the Marriage Protection Act and signing on as a co-sponsor of the Federal Marriage Amendment.

 New Jersey Governor Jim McGreevey announced that he was a "gay American" in August 2004.
 McGreevey had become aware that he was about to be named in a sexual harassment suit by Golan Cipel, his former security advisor, with whom it was alleged McGreevey had a sexual relationship.
 McGreevey resigned, but unlike Schrock, McGreevey decided not to step out of public life.
 John McCain's Presidential Campaign removed images of Alabama Attorney General Troy King from its website after he was outed in 2008.

-Often outing is used solely to damage the outed person's reputation, and has thus been controversial.
-Some activists argue that outing is appropriate and legitimate in some cases — for example, if the individual is actively working against LGBT rights.
+Some activists argue that outing is appropriate and legitimate in some cases — for example, if the individual is actively working against LGBTQ rights.
 United States Congressman Barney Frank argued during the 2006 Mark Foley scandal, "I think there's a right to privacy.
 But the right to privacy should not be a right to hypocrisy.
 And people who want to demonize other people shouldn't then be able to go home and close the door and do it themselves."